-We use the term 'payment tokens' generally to refer to digital tokens that constitute either digital payment tokens or e-money under the Payment Services Act (PSA),8 which came into effect on 28 January 2020.
+We use the term 'payment tokens' generally to refer to digital tokens that constitute either digital payment tokens (DPTs) or e-money under the Payment Services Act (PSA),8 which came into effect on 28 January 2020.

-The PSA is intended to (1) streamline payment services under a single piece of legislation by combining both the previous Money-Changing and Remittance Businesses Act9 and the Payment Systems (Oversight) Act,10 (2) enhance the scope of regulated activities to take into account developments in payment services (including services relating to digital payment tokens and e-money) and (3) calibrate regulations according to the risks such activities pose by adopting a modular regulatory regime.11
+The PSA is intended to (1) streamline payment services under a single piece of legislation by combining both the previous Money-Changing and Remittance Businesses Act9 and the Payment Systems (Oversight) Act,10 (2) enhance the scope of regulated activities to take into account developments in payment services (including services relating to DPTs and e-money) and (3) calibrate regulations according to the risks such activities pose by adopting a modular regulatory regime.11

 - is expressed as a unit;